2023 Best Rehabilitation Professions Associate Degree Schools in the Rocky Mountains Region

 Top Rocky Mountains Region Schools for an Associate in Rehabilitation Professions

-Out of the 4 schools in the Rocky Mountains Region that were part of this year’s ranking, Central Wyoming College landed the # 2 spot on the list.
-Located in the remote town of Riverton, CWC is a public school with a small student population.
+A rank of #2 on this year’s list means Central Wyoming College is a great place for rehabilitation and therapeutic professions students working on their associate degree.
+Located in the town of Riverton, CWC is a public school with a small student population.

 Rehabilitation majors at CWC take out an average of $7,058 in student loans while working on their Associate Degree.

-Read full report on Rehabilitation & Therapeutic Professions at Snow College
+Full Rehabilitation & Therapeutic Professions at Snow College Report

-Explore the best rehabilitation and therapeutic professions schools for a specific state in the Rocky Mountains region.
+Explore the best rehabilitation and therapeutic professions colleges for a specific state in the Rocky Mountains region.

 More Rehabilitation & Therapeutic Professions Rankings in the Rocky Mountains Region